-“We just don’t do a good job branding ourselves. . .”
+“We just don’t do a good job telling our story. . .”

 And then she went on about how much their customers love them, how companies request her partner and husband as the lead on projects and how successful they’ve become via word-of-mouth.

-While every small business has its own set of unique marketing challenges, I’ve seen one thing drive the success or failure of EVERY re-branding project: the presence or absence of storytelling.
-Simply put, branding, as practiced today, typically only embraces the visual:
+While every small business has its own set of unique marketing challenges, I’ve seen one thing drive the success or failure of EVERY marketing project:

-You redesign your website, brochure, mailings, etc. You re-brand and everybody’s happy.
-And nothing happens.
+You redesign your website, brochure or mailing and nothing happens.

 Yet, when you get someone on the phone or in a demo or in a gotomeeting, nine times out of ten, they become a customer.